Gizra/elm-essentials/README.md

 # elm-essentials

-This package represents an attempt to factor out a variety of small utilities that are commonly used in Gizra projects.
+This package represents an attempt to factor out a variety of small utilities that are commonly used in Gizra projects, but are too minor for packages of their own.

 - It is a companion to [drupal-elm-starter](https://github.com/Gizra/drupal-elm-starter).
   `drupal-elm-starter` represents an entire (but simple) sample app, whereas this contains pieces of code as a package that can be used in multiple projects.

+- It omits things that aren't generally useful, because they are too tied to specific projects.

-- It includes things that don't fit easily into more focused Gizra packages, such as:
+- It only includes things that don't fit easily into more focused Gizra packages, such as:

     - [Gizra/elm-all-set](http://package.elm-lang.org/packages/Gizra/elm-all-set/latest)